cconrad/cconrad.github.io/_posts/2011-01-30-debugging-pyramid-with-pycharm.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Debugging Pyramid with PyCharm
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 373
-wordpress_url: http://www.clausconrad.com/?p=373
-date: '2011-01-30 19:45:10 +0000'
-date_gmt: '2011-01-30 18:45:10 +0000'
 categories:
   - Development
+comments: true
+date: 2011-01-30 19:45:10 +01:00
+date_gmt: 2011-01-30 18:45:10 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags:
   - pyramid
   - pycharm
-comments: True
 teaser: I recently came across the PyCharm IDE and almost instantly fell in love.
+title: Debugging Pyramid with PyCharm
+wordpress_id: 373
+wordpress_url: http://www.clausconrad.com/?p=373
 ---
 PyCharm is made by JetBrains, the developers of IntelliJ IDEA and ReSharper - these guys have proven their ability to create full-featured, developer-friendly IDEs in the past and its obvious they used their knowledge to create PyCharm, too.